No results available

 If you’ve done your local swims and you’re looking to push your comfort zone with something special, this is your swim.

 This is a true point-to-point swim across the open mouth of Sydney Harbour.
-Starting in the protected waters of Little Manly, swimmers head east, past Middle Head and across the open channel towards South Head and Watsons Bay.
+Starting in the protected waters of Little Manly, swimmers head east, past Quarantine Beach and across the open channel towards South Head, then past Land Bay Beach and into Camp Cove.

 Wetsuits are optional.
 This swim is designed for experienced swimmers with solid ocean confidence and the ability to manage distance and conditions.
 Full safety support is provided across the course.